Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Experiment: Sensorless Peg-in-Hole Insertion using Ergodic Exploration

 We compare four different exploration strategies: \begin{enumerate} \item\textbf{Strategy 1:} \emph{Ergodic exploration} (proposed approach), \item\textbf{Strategy 2:} \emph{Sampling-based exploration} \item\textbf{Strategy 3:} \emph{Cylindrical spiral}, as a representative of sweeping patterns, \item\textbf{Strategy 4:} \emph{Mixture of ellipsoidal spirals}, as a sweeping pattern customized for GMM. \end{enumerate}

 Fig.~\ref{fig:first_reach_time} shows an example of exploration behaviors for these different strategies.

-In strategy 2, we explore by tracking samples from the GMM sequentially.\footnote{We use the \emph{numpy} Python package for sampling Gaussian distributions.} For an arbitrary reference probability distribution, Markov Chain Monte Carlo approaches are conventionally used to obtain the samples.
+In strategy 2, we explore by tracking samples from the GMM sequentially.
 In this approach, the simulated system tracks GMM samples using a constant speed, with a new sample being computed every time the previous one is reached.
 Unlike ergodic exploration, such approaches based on sampling from the reference distribution are typically inefficient at handling distributed information \cite{miller}.

 In strategy 3, we use an Archimedean spiral for 2D and its cylindrical extension for 3D (see Fig.~\ref{fig:first_reach_time}).
 These are conventionally used in robotics as heuristic search strategies for uniform coverage in 2D and 3D search spaces (i.e. for uniform reference probability distributions) \cite{park2013intuitive_insertion} \cite{spiral2019}.
 Strategy 4 is similar to strategy 3 but uses spherical/ellipsoidal spiral trajectories that are customized to sweep the GMM search space.
 In this approach, the Gaussians are swept in sequence with spherical/ellipsoidal spiral paths starting from the centers of the Gaussian and sweeping the area up to a given number of standard deviations before moving to the next component.
 These approaches suffer from the curse of dimensionality and perform poorly for $d>3$.
 Moreover, they require careful tuning of hyperparameters to generate efficient spiral paths.
 Furthermore, the resulting trajectories are deterministic and do not consider the stochasticity of target detection.
 Namely, the trajectory generated by such sweeping pattern passes through a given point in the search space only once.
 If the measurement system fails to detect the target during its first pass, the strategy has no future possibilities for detection.